lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 ## 1 The world is not Normal distributed

 Like *real life*, real world data are most often far from *normality*.
-Their distribution tend to a [normal or Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution)
+As in real life, normality is sometime just an expectation and data distributions only tend to a [normal (or Gaussian) distribution](https://en.wikipedia.org/wiki/Normal_distribution) as the number of samples increases.

-Other instances of data, that is not Normal distributed, are counts (discrete) or frequencies (counts per some unit).
+Typical instances of data, that are not Normal distributed, are counts (discrete) or frequencies (counts per some unit).
 A few examples that come to mind are:
 - number of clicks per second in a Geiger counter
 - number of patients per day in a hospital
 - number of persons per day using their bike
 - number of goals scored per game and player
-- number of smiles per day and person😃 *cl: Would LOVE to hove those data!!!*
+- number of smiles per day and person😃 *cl: Would LOVE to hove those data!!!* *Think about make their distribution more normal*

 In what follows, we have chosen the [diamonds dataset](https://ggplot2.tidyverse.org/reference/diamonds.html) to show the non-normality and the convenience of GLMs in modelling such targets.